thiago-a-souza/MongoDB/README.md

 The explain methods display details about the query execution, such as the winning plan, including if it's running a collection scan or an index scan, the index used and their directions, the sorting strategy used (index or in-memory), etc. There are two explain methods available: *cursor.explain* and *collection.explain*.
 The first method works with *find* and *sort*, while the other supports  *find*, *update*, *remove*, *aggregate*, *count*, *distinct*, and *group*.
 Running the explain methods against *update* or *remove* does not modify the data. **Notice that *insert* is not supported**.

 By default, the explain methods displays the information using the *queryPlanner* mode, without actually running the query.
-The *executionStats* displays the query plan an executes the winning plan, showing stats about it
+The *executionStats* displays the *queryPlanner* stats and also executes the winning plan, showing stats like the number of documents returned, execution time, etc.

 ```
 > db.example.drop()